Azure-Samples/dns-dotnet-host-and-manage-your-domains/README.md

 ---
 services: Dns
-platforms: .Net
+platforms: dotnet
 author: anuchandy
 ---

-# Getting Started with Dns - Manage Dns - in .Net #
+# Getting started on hosting and managing your domains in C# #

           Azure DNS sample for managing DNS zones.
            - Create a root DNS zone (contoso.com)